Tow truck driver killed in Tacony shooting

 One neighbor blames things specifically on drugs.

 "I think a lot of things have to do with the drug heroin.
-A lot of people partake in it," a neighbor told us.
+A lot of people partake in it," said Mills.

 Fruster's family has this to say to the killer:

-"Turn yourself in, let your conciliatory be your guide.
-I don't know how you sleep.
-You took away something special and precious from all of us."
+"Turn yourself in, let your conscious be your guide.
+I don't know how you sleep or how you're going to be able to sleep.
+You took away something special, something precious from all of us," said Brown.

 His family also says the next step for him was to buy his own home for his two sons and girlfriend.